Robinyo/serendipity/website/docs/architecture-guide/access-control/design-document.md

       }
     }

-    // Manager hierarchy check: is the current user the manager (managedBy) of the
+    // Manager hierarchy check: is the current user the manager (the owning user's
-    // owning user?
-If so, the current user has access to the owning user's records
+    // `manager` Keycloak user attribute value) of the owning user?
+If so, the current
-    // (when the manager hierarchy is enabled), regardless of the owning user's team
+    // user has access to the owning user's records (when the manager hierarchy is
-    // or the current user's role depth.
-The manager hierarchy is an access path —
+    // enabled), regardless of the owning user's team or the current user's role depth.
-    // once the record is reachable via the hierarchy, the Sales Manager's role
+    // The manager hierarchy is an access path — once the record is reachable via the
-    // determines which operations are allowed.
-See the Manager hierarchy (enforcement)
+    // hierarchy, the Sales Manager's role determines which operations are allowed.
+See
-    // section in Data model additions.
-    if (isCurrentUserManagerOfOwningUser(currentSub, contact.getParty().getOwnedBy())) {
+    // the Manager hierarchy (enforcement) section in Data model additions. if (isCurrentUserManagerOfOwningUser(currentSub, contact.getParty().getOwnedBy())) {
       // The current user is the manager of the owning user — check that they have the
       // Sales Manager role to act on the direct report's records.
 The manager hierarchy